jeffreytwoods2/uvsim/README.md

 Alternatively, you can use __VS Code__ to run it.
 To do so, make sure you have the Python extension installed before opening the __uvsim_master__ directory.
 Once you have the `main.py` file open, run it by using the play button in the top-right corner of the editor,

+If you are using VS Code to run  the program and customtkinter is not recognized after you installed it, this might be caused by an incorrect Python interpreter
+You can use shortcuts "Ctrl+Shift+P" and type "Python: Select Interpreter" to choose your virtual environment.

 ### Using uvsim:
 Once the program is up and running, start by clicking on the __Import File__ button to select a file from your computer that you would like to run as the program.
 You can also click on the __Program Editor__ button which allows you to edit the contents of a file you've uploaded, or write a program completely from scratch.
 Once you've loaded your program into the system - either through a file import or manually - click on the __Run Program__ button to execute your program's instructions.

-If you are using VS Code to run  the program and customtkinter is not recognized after you installed it, this might be caused by an incorrect Python interpreter
-You can use shortcuts "Ctrl+Shift+P" and type "Python: Select Interpreter" to choose your virtual environment.
+Any keyboard input requests from the program will appear in the __Console__.
+Click into the console, ensure that you cursor is below all text on its own newline, and then type the requested input.
+Press __Enter__ to submit your input to the program.

+In the __Memory__ section of the GUI window, you will see the entire contents of the machine's 100-address memory; the memory will always stay up to date as the machine progresses through each program, keeping you informed of the machine's current state at any given time.

+In the __Status__ section, you will see the value currently loaded in the accumulator.
+The accumulator serves as temporary storage for the results of operations; at the end of all relevant operations, the value is most often stored back in memory.
+Beneath the accumulator is the Program Counter; this register points to whichever instruction the machine will execute next.
+You can keep an eye on the Program Counter as it updates live to debug and verify the execution of your program.

+When you have finished running a program, you can load another using the steps mentioned above, and all fields in the GUI will clear their outdated contents and load in values from the new program.

+When you are done using UVSim, click the __Close__ button at the top to terminate the program (exact details of the button will vary by platform).

 ### Note on input files:
 If you want to process your own program through uvsim, check the files in __test_files__ to get an idea of what the program should look like.
 Note that the format for each line of your program should be either `+` or `-`, followed by the 4-digit instruction (see above for details on each instruction).